Transfer AA Honors Program

 Program admission requirements

-Students must meet the following requirements for admission to the program:
+Students must meet the following requirement for admission to the program:

-One or more of the admission requirements above may be waived if a Clark faculty member submits a formal recommendation of admission on behalf on the student.
+The admission requirement above may be waived if a Clark faculty member submits a formal recommendation of admission on behalf on the student.

-To apply for admission to the program and the Honors Foundation Scholarship, please
+To apply for admission to the program and the Ralph B. Sackman Honors Scholarship, please complete the online application form.

 Maintaining good standing in program